Niravanaa/Niravanaa/README.md

 ## ⚡ Fun fact

-Instead of using a rubber ducky to debug my code, I use an origami succulent! (ask [Denmar](https://github.com/getll))
+Instead of using a rubber ducky to help me debug my code, I use an origami succulent! (ask [Denmar](https://github.com/getll))